Planning a sale, move, or exit before 2028? Book a 20-min planning call →

 Seattle Social Housing Tax — 5%

 Approved by Seattle voters in February 2025 and in effect since January 1, 2025.
 A 5% tax on compensation above $1 million.
 RSUs count.
 Stock option gains do not.
-If you're the owner, you're paying this.
+Critically, this is an employer tax that cannot be withheld from your paycheck — it is not part of your personal rate.
+If you own the company, your company bears it.

 Seattle JumpStart Payroll Tax — up to 2.557%

 In effect since 2021.
-Applies to compensation above applicable thresholds at companies with significant Seattle payroll.
-Maximum rate is 2.557%.
+Applies to compensation above applicable thresholds at companies with significant Seattle payroll, at a maximum 2026 rate of 2.557%.
+Like the Social Housing Tax, it is employer-paid and cannot be withheld from your wages.

 WA Cares Fund — 0.58%

 Washington's mandatory long-term care insurance payroll tax.
-Takes effect July 1, 2026.
+Premiums have been collected since July 1, 2023.
 Applies statewide to all wage income.
+You pay it; your employer simply withholds it.

 That's before a dollar of federal tax.